blogs.sanpreetsingh.com

 The first step is to stop treating the distance like a vague mood.
 Name the pattern.
 Are you both emotionally exhausted?
 Are you holding resentment?
 Are you avoiding vulnerable conversations?
 Is one partner feeling chronically criticized?
 Is the marriage overloaded by stress or family pressure?
 Specific diagnosis leads to useful change.

 The third step is to respond to bids for connection more intentionally.
-Gottman’s work describes bids as small attempts to connect, such as a comment, question, joke, sigh, gesture, or invitation for attention.
+A bid can be a small attempt to connect, such as a comment, question, joke, sigh, gesture, or invitation for attention.
 The way partners respond to these small bids matters because emotional connection is built in these micro-moments, not only in anniversaries or deep midnight talks.
 Turning toward a partner more often can gradually increase felt closeness and trust.

 The fourth step is to reduce defensive listening.
 Many emotionally distant couples technically hear each other but listen only for blame, not meaning.
 Reconnection often requires listening for the vulnerable layer beneath the complaint.